 So use punctuation wisely in your content to get a high score.
 You must follow this, one of the best IELTS writing tips, for a high band score.

-We have saved this tip for last because this is one of the most important IELTS writing tips.
+I have saved this tip for last because this is one of the most important IELTS writing tips.
 You must answer all the questions asked.

 If you do not answer all the questions, then you will be failed to satisfy the task achievement criteria.